 The Company's risk management framework incorporates explicit risk appetite statements relating to capital.
-The risk appetite specifies limits and triggers for the ratio of eligible own funds to Solvency Capital Requirement.
+The risk appetite specifies Black, Red, Amber and Green zones for the ratio of eligible own funds to Solvency Capital Requirement.
 This SCR coverage ratio is a key risk indicator which is regularly reported to the Risk and Conduct Committee and Board.